AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Methods and Setup

 \paragraph{Performance Evaluation.} In this work, we compare the performance of trained models using several key metrics: Precision, Recall, mAP50, mAP50-95, Fitness, and F1 Score.
 Precision measures the accuracy of positive predictions, indicating the proportion of correct positive identifications out of all positive predictions made.
 Recall evaluates the model's ability to identify all relevant instances, representing the fraction of true positives detected among the actual positives.
-The mAP50 evaluates the model’s accuracy at a 50\% Intersection over Union (IoU) threshold, assessing how well the predicted bounding boxes align with the ground truth.
+The mAP50 evaluates the model’s accuracy at a 50\% IoU threshold, assessing how well the predicted bounding boxes align with the ground truth.
 The mAP50-95 extends this evaluation across IoU thresholds from 50\% to 95\%, providing a robust measure of model performance under varying levels of detection stringency.
-Fitness is specifically defined in YOLOv8 and calculated as a weighted sum of metrics: 10\% from mAP@0.5 and 90\% from mAP@0.5:0.95, omitting weights for Precision and Recall by default.
+Fitness is specifically defined as a weighted sum of metrics: 10\% from mAP@0.5 and 90\% from mAP@0.5:0.95, omitting weights for Precision and Recall by default.
 Finally, the F1 Score combines Precision and Recall into a single metric that quantifies the model's overall accuracy and completeness in detection tasks.
+In addition to overall metrics, we evaluate class-wise detection performance using confusion matrices and qualitative analysis of confused, false negative, and false positive instances.